-We use a formal materiality process to define our reporting priorities, identify emerging sustainability issues, shape our sustainability strategy, set goals and allocate resources.
-The resulting priority topics are captured in a matrix, providing a snapshot of the challenges, opportunities and connections between the sustainability issues of most importance to our business and of highest concern to our stakeholders.
+A formal materiality process enables us to define our reporting priorities, identify emerging sustainability issues, shape our sustainability strategy, set goals and allocate resources.
+We capture the resulting priority topics in a matrix, which provides a snapshot of the challenges, opportunities and connections between those sustainability issues of most importance to our business and those of highest concern to our stakeholders.

-Our most recent materiality analysis, conducted in 2016 and early 2017, is reflected in the matrix below.
+Our most recent materiality analysis was carried out in 2016 and early 2017.
+The results are reflected in the matrix below.

 - Ethical business practices

 - Supply chain management, assessment, capacity building and performance

 To enhance our two-dimensional matrix, we included an additional layer showing linkages between sustainability issues.

 Select a material issue to view the linkages identified: